-DO NOT TOUCH YOUR SKIN: Until after you have washed your hands thoroughly with CeraVe® Hydrating Cleanser.
-Refrain from allowing vapors and irritants from the list of irritants provided in week one's instructions, such as: newsprint, computer paper, household glass cleaners, or fresheners, detergents, cold creams. body creams, baby oil, bubble bath products, soaps or products that contain creams or fragrances, and toothpaste bleach or whitening agents. with Keep away from hair spray, colognes, perfumes, or any other substance with a fragrance at all times.
-And refrain from visiting hair and nail salons as long as your skin in pink.
+DO NOT TOUCH YOUR SKIN: Until after you have washed your hands thoroughly with the cleanser provided in vour black bag.
+Refrain from allowing vapors and irritants from the list of irritants provided in week one's instructions, such as: newsprint, computer paper, household or glass cleaners, air fresheners, detergents, cold creams, body creams, baby oil, bubble bath products, soaps or products that contain creams or fragrances, and toothpaste with bleach or whitening agents.
+Keep away from hair spray, colognes, perfumes, or any other substance with a fragrance at all times.
+And refrain from visiting hair and nail salons as long as your skin has any pink.

-When given the go ahead, use only mineral powder make-up with no sunscreen if skin is smooth and free of crusts ... but only if we have instructed you to do so.
+When given the go ahead, use only mineral powder make-up if skin is smooth and free of crusts ... but only if we have instructed you to do so.

-When make-up use has been approved by your doctor or nurse, please do not ask permission to use anything other than mineral make-up.
-We recommend you check with the skin care specialists at the Skin Center & Total Health Spa at the McCollough Institute for the make-up Dr. McCollough has approved.
+When make-up use has been approved by your doctor or nurse, please do not ask permission to use anything other than the mineral make-up.
+You will want to moisturize your skin, but doing so could set your healing back.
+We recommend you only use the make-up and skin products Dr. McCollough has approved.

-Remove make-up in shower with water and CeraVe® hydrating cleanser only and air dry the skin of your face.
+Remove make-up in shower with water and the cleanser(s) recommended.
+Only and air dry the skin of your face.

-Use only Dermal-AID ^{IM} GEL as a hand lotion or skin moisturizer, but only if you feel you absolutely must use one... and only after permission.
+Use only Clear-Gel as a hand lotion or skin moisturizer, but only if you feel you absolutely must use one... and only after permission.